MahamudHub/Engineering-61-Final-Web-Project/README.md

 - Follow the code style of the project, including indentation & correct naming convention.
 - If the project has tests run them!
 - Write or adapt tests as needed.
-- Push your branch to your fork on Github, the remote `origin`.
+- Push your branch to your fork on GitHub, the remote `origin`.
 - From your fork open a pull request in the correct branch.
 Target the project's `develop` branch or go for `master`!
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).